-I know when they are refining gold after being mined they use a combination of these five chemicals Manganese Dioxide, fluoride, Silica flour, borax [linked by editor to product info], and Sodium Nitrate to remove the impurities from the gold.
+I know when they are refining gold after being mined they use a combination of these five chemicals Manganese Dioxide, fluoride, Silica flour, Borax [linked by editor to product info at Amazon], and Sodium Nitrate to remove the impurities from the gold.
 Could you use these same chemicals when melting jewelry?
 How does this process work?
 How much of each chemical should be used?
 What do you use?

 Also I was thinking of using an electric kiln capable of 2300 F, along with a graphite crucible, would this work?
 How many times do you have melt the gold to remove all of the impurities?
 Does the waste or slag eventually come to the surface and then it is easy to pour out or do you have to strain it somehow?